algovista97/AgriTrace/README.md

-# AgriChain
+# AgriTrace

-A blockchain-based agricultural supply chain transparency platform that enables end-to-end tracking of products from farm to consumer.
-Built with React, Hardhat, and Supabase, AgriChain provides immutable product records, real-time verification, and complete supply chain visibility.
+A blockchain-based agricultural traceability platform connecting farmers, distributors, retailers, and consumers with verified product flow and origin tracking.

-## 🌾 Overview
+## Overview

-AgriChain revolutionizes agricultural supply chain management by leveraging blockchain technology to create an immutable, transparent record of every product's journey.
+AgriTrace revolutionizes agricultural supply chain management by leveraging blockchain technology to create an immutable, transparent record of every product's journey.
 From the moment a farmer harvests their crop to when it reaches the consumer, every step is recorded on the blockchain, ensuring authenticity, traceability, and trust.

-### Key Features

-- **Blockchain-Based Product Registration**: Farmers register products directly on-chain with immutable records
-- **End-to-End Supply Chain Tracking**: Visual timeline showing product journey from Farmer → Distributor → Retailer → Consumer
-- **Product Verification**: Consumers can verify product authenticity using product ID and data hash
-- **Role-Based Access Control**: Four stakeholder roles (Farmer, Distributor, Retailer, Consumer) with specific permissions
-- **Real-Time Dashboard**: Role-specific dashboards with product management, transfer tracking, and transaction history
-- **QR Code Integration**: Scan QR codes to quickly access product information
-- **Smart Contract Integration**: Solidity smart contracts deployed on Ethereum/Polygon networks
-- **Supabase Backend**: Fast product search and indexing with blockchain verification
+The platform enables stakeholders across the supply chain to register products, track their movement, and verify authenticity using cryptographic hashes.
+Consumers can verify product origin and authenticity by checking blockchain records, building confidence in the food they purchase.

-## 🛠️ Tech Stack
+## Tech Stack

 ### Frontend
 - **React 18** with TypeScript